Keyboard shortcuts

 fill_value: &FillValue,

-) -> Result<FillValueMetadataV3, DataTypeFillValueError> {
+) -> Result<FillValueMetadata, DataTypeFillValueError> {

-let element = DataTypeUint4Element::from_ne_bytes(
+let number = u16::from_ne_bytes(bytes);

 }

-fn size(&self) -> zarrs::array::DataTypeSize {
+fn compatible_element_types(&self) -> &'static [std::any::TypeId] {

 }